Black Philanthropy: Our Stories

 Produced by Simuel + Murray

-The views and opinions expressed in this episode are those of the host and guest and do not necessarily reflect the official policy or position of any organizations they are affiliated with or employed by.
-This episode is for informational and storytelling purposes only and does not constitute legal, financial, or professional advice.
-Listeners should consult their own attorney, financial advisor, or other qualified professionals for guidance specific to their situation.
+Disclaimer: The views and opinions expressed in this episode are those of the host and guest and do not necessarily reflect the official policy or position of any organizations they are affiliated with or employed by.
+This podcast is for informational purposes only and does not constitute legal or financial advice.

 Disclaimer